 Juris Doctor (JD)

-Our Juris Doctor (JD) degree program provides the opportunity to pursue your legal education in a collegial and student-centered environment.
+Our Juris Doctor (JD) degree program is an undergraduate program which provides the opportunity to pursue your legal education in a collegial and student-centered environment.
 A state-of-the-art teaching and learning facility, world-class faculty, innovative programs and course offerings combine to provide an extraordinary educational experience, preparing you for the exceptional opportunities of the future.

 - Degree: Juris Doctor